sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 # References

 To make this, I had to draw from a lot of difference references, many of which are linked inline in the post.
-I'll relist them here with some annotation.

 - *[Fluid Simulation Course Notes from SIGGRAPH 2007][1]*: Now a textbook, this is a pretty mathematically dense tutorial.
 It took me 4 or 5 times reading